 The spice level of jalapeno peppers tends to vary, but removing all of the seeds and the white rib portion inside the pepper is the best way to reduce the spiciness.
 If you are someone who enjoys spicy foods, this TVP taco meat will fall into the mild category.
 However, if you are highly sensitive to spice, it may seem moderately spicy.
 Adjust the amount of jalapeno as desired.

-Store the prepared TVP taco meat in the refrigerator for up to 5 days or freezer for 1 to 2 months.
+Store the prepared TVP taco meat in the refrigerator for up to 5 days or freeze for 1 to 2 months.

 More TVP Recipes